The Pembroke Hill School: Pembroke Hill School

 From the start, Sunset Hill and Pembroke-Country Day worked cooperatively.
 Often, teachers taught at both schools.
-For generations, many Kansas City families would send their boys to Pem Day and their girls to Sunset Hill.
+For generations, many Kansas City families would send their boys to Pem-Day and their girls to Sunset Hill.
 School activities, such as plays and dances, were often combined, and Sunset Hill girls were cheerleaders for Pem Day's athletic teams.
 In 1963, the schools began coeducational classes in upper-level math, science, and languages.

 In the early 1980s, the two schools began merger discussions, ultimately merging in 1984 to become the Pembroke Hill School.
 The class of 1985 elected to have separate graduation ceremonies.
 True coeducation started the following year.
 The former Sunset Hill campus became home to the primary and lower schools (then preschool through 6th grade), and the former Pem Day campus became home to the middle and upper schools (then 7th grade through 12th grade).
 The two campuses are about a mile apart in the Country Club District, with the upper grades in a campus on the west, on the Missouri side of the Kansas border at 5121 State Line Road, and the lower grades a mile due east at 400 West 51st Street at Wornall Road.

 In the late 1990s and early 2000s, Pembroke Hill completed a $50 million capital improvement project, which renovated both campuses.
 The Ward Parkway campus gained a new middle school building, Boocock Middle School (which now serves 6th-8th grades), a new upper school building, Jordan Hall, a new arts center, and a new library, the James M. Kemper Sr. Library.

 In the Class of 2013, 29 seniors were recognized by the National Merit.
 Of these 29, 21 or 21% of the class, are National Merit Semifinalists.
-Eight of the students are Commended Students.
-This number represents the second-highest percentage in the state of Missouri.

 On September 7, 2017, Dr. Steve Bellis announced that the 2018–2019 school year would be his last as Head of School.
-Dr. Bellis served as the Headmaster of the Ward Parkway Campus of The Pembroke Hill School for 16 years.
-Upon his departure, Pembroke welcomed in Brad Shelley as the newest Head of School.
-Shelley was previously serving as associate headmaster at the McDonogh School, in Baltimore, MD.
+Bellis was headmaster of the Ward Parkway Campus of The Pembroke Hill School for sixteen years.
+Upon his departure, Brad Shelley became head of school.